 Drinks available for purchase on the night.

 Sally Rugg is the executive director at Change.org.
 She was a campaign director with GetUp and worked at the forefront of Australia's marriage equality campaign.
 Her first book, How Powerful We Are (Hachette, 2019), is about dirty politics, sophisticated digital campaigning and how Australia finally said 'yes' to love.

 Sista Zai Zanda is a storyteller, educator and curator of the Pan Afrikan Poets Cafe – an Afro-Literary matinée of beats, performance and poetry.
 Since 2015, Zai has spoiled audiences in Melbourne and Sydney with over 100 performances by African and First Nations storytellers including feature performances by renowned international artists Mahogany L Browne (NYC, Nuyorican Poets Cafe), Inua Ellams (Nigeria/UK), Kat François (Trinidad/UK) and Jive Poetic (NYC).

-Jean Tong is a writer, dramaturg and director, and currently the Development Assistant at Goalpost Pictures (Cleverman, Holding the Man).
+Jean Tong is a writer, dramaturg and director.
+Jean is a 2020 Philip Parson’s Fellow and member of the Belvoir Writers’ Lab as well as the Development Assistant at Goalpost Pictures.